-Item Copy of full text of CITES-relevant legislation if changed Web link(s) Enclosed Previously provided Please list any materials annexed to the report, e.g. fee schedules, awareness raising materials, etc.: New fee schedules Have any constraints to implementation of the Convention arisen in your country requiring attention or assistance?
-If 'Yes', please describe the constraint and the type of attention or No Information Queen Conch by foreign vessels.
-Are there examples of good practice you would like to share with o Parties? other Yes No No Information If 'Yes' please provide details / links: How could this report format be improved?
+Item Copy of full text of CITES-relevant legislation if changed Enclosed Web link(s) Not available See: 1.73a Previously provided $\boxtimes$ Please list any materials annexed to the report, e.g. fee schedules s, awareness raising material s, etc: Have any constraints to implementation of the Convention arisen i n Yes X your country requiring attention or assistance?
+No No Information If 'Yes', please describe the constraint and the type of attention or assistance that is required.
+The increase in the number of applications for CITES permits and certificates coupled with the potential impact of Brexit, are current issues that need to be addressed in Ireland at the workforce planning level.

+Are there examples of good practice you would like to share with other Parties?
+Yes No No Information

+If 'Yes' please provide details / links:

+How could this report format be improved?